khoy24/DS202FinalProject/README.md

 ![](README_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

-This graph shows the average length of stay for each booking.
+This graph shows the average length of stay (in nights) for each booking.
 We calculate total nights stayed by adding weekend nights and week nights together.
 It demonstrates that the average length of stay for a booking is longer in summer months / hotter weather with it being around 3-4 nights, with the colder months being more around 2-3 nights on average.

+Overall, the important things to take away from these graphs are that the most bookings are made in the spring and fall months, with longer stays the warmer the weather is (summer months), the city hotel has more varying amounts of bookings made throughout the year in comparison to the resort hotel, cancellation rates don’t seem to be dramatically affected by season, and that as the years have gone by there have been more bookings made.

 ### What makes guests more likely to cancel their bookings?